STAT545-UBC/STAT545-UBC-original-website/block010_dplyr-end-single-table.md

 ### Create a copy of gapminder

-We're going to be making changes to the `gapminder` tibble.
-To eliminate any confusion about whether you're operating on the version that comes with the package or whatnot, we create an explicit copy of `gapminder` for our experiments.
+We're going to make changes to the `gapminder` tibble.
+To eliminate any fear that you're damaging the data that comes with the package, we create an explicit copy of `gapminder` for our experiments.

 ```r